Frequently Asked Questions

 Intact dogs over 8 months in a group play setting can have an adverse affect on the overall group dynamic.
 Even if a pup is acting like their normal self, the group may respond differently.
 Puppies that are intact and under 8 months may attend Camp.
 Please contact us for more information or to discuss veterinarian recommended exclusions.

 I want to see what my Camper's day is like!

 We're very active on our Instagram and Facebook!
 We post daily pictures of our Campers.
-You can also find updates and videos on your Camper's Gingr profile.

 How are your play groups separated?

 We separate Campers based on their size and their activity level, placing them in the appropriate play group.
 Our groups are kept small so even shy pups can make friends.

 How is a pup evaluated on their first day?

 All Campers must be able to play appropriately with the group, including boarding dogs.
 While your pup may behave a certain way at home or at the dog park with their parents, Camp is a new environment.
 Pups that do well in group are able to self-regulate, play politely, and respond to their name (even when they're excited).
 Pups must be comfortable with settling in their suite for meals and naps.
 Our small facility does not have the ability to take pups that have a history of aggression or severe anxiety.

 Please keep your pup home if they are ill and let us know as soon as possible if you need a Play Package extension.
 We will notify you if your Camper is displaying signs of illness at Camp.
 We will take them to the veterinarian immediately if necessary or keep your pup separated until you're able to pick them up.
 Click here to learn more about common illnesses.